M45-Science/ChatWire/README.md

 Zip *(optional)*<br>
 <br>
 Launching will create a default auto-config to get you started.<br>
-Needs permisisons to create files and directories in its own directory, and **up one directory**.<br>
+Needs permissions to create files and directories in its own directory, and **up one directory**.<br>
 <br>
 `Discord token, guild-id and channel-id are required, as well as Factorio username and token.`<br>
 <br>